What is a Coronal Hole?

 The regions of open magnetic field lines are also found to be regions where the corona has a lower density than where the magnetic field lines are closed.
 The open configuration of the magnetic field in coronal holes allows particles to escape, and it is found that these holes are sources of high speed solar wind streams.
 When the particles from these streams hit the Earth they may cause geomagnetic storms.

-In general, geomagnetic storms originating from a coronal hole have a gradual commencement and are not as severe as storms caused by CME's, which usually have a sudden onset.
+In general, geomagnetic storms originating from coronal holes have a gradual commencement (over hours) and are not as severe as storms caused by CMEs, which usually have a sudden onset.

 Although coronal holes are best observed in extreme ultraviolet or x-ray images, they can also be observed from the ground in the light of helium at a wavelength of 1083 nanometres.